wayneashleyberry/wunderline/README.md

 ### Ack / Ag

-You could search for the word "todo" in a project and pipe the input into wunderlist-cli.
+You could search for the word "todo" in a project and pipe the input into wunderline.
 Each line will be parsed and turned into a task, be careful because this could result in a **lot** of tasks!

 This might be a terrible idea, even useless at best, but hopefully it will get